tardate/LittleArduinoProjects/Electronics101/LedDrivers/QX5252SolarNightLight/README.md

 ## Construction

-Per the datahseet, the circuit simply connects the solar cell and battery to their respective pins, the the LED load is bridged with the inductor so that the flyback voltage can power the LED when the chip is in switching mode.
+Per the datasheet, the circuit simply connects the solar cell and battery to their respective pins, and the the LED load is bridged with the inductor so that the flyback voltage can power the LED when the chip is in switching mode.

 ![Breadboard](./assets/QX5252SolarNightLight_bb.jpg?raw=true)